Maestro Salvatore D’Ascanio, 2015:

 “My name is Salvatore D’Ascanio, I was born and grew up in Manfredonia, Puglia.
 I am 54 years old.

 As I grew up in my hometown I use to practice knife and stick fighting.
-Our group only practised knife and stick fighting as a sport for social and tradition purposes.
+Our group only practised knife and stick fighting as an art for social and tradition purposes.

 Our conversations consisted of our passion and interest for traditional knife and stick fighting from Manfredonia, Puglia.
 Through our conversations it became possible for Roberto Laura to meet with my childhood friend Franco Vairo, who was also part of the knife and stick fighting school that I attended.
 Therefore Roberto Laura learned about my school in detail and he is more then capable to teach my school to others.